A consistent visual identity helps customers recognize and trust your brand.

 In this blog post, we’ll explore the hidden costs of brand inconsistencies and how investing in a design system can prevent them.

 A design system helps organizations conceptualize, create, and iterate on web experiences and collaborate cross-functionally.
-It’s the single source of truth about how the brand manifests in the digital experience.
-By creating a design system, brands can:

 Despite the advantages, brands often delay investing in design systems because of the significant time investment.
 Teams must audit their existing digital experience for inconsistencies, align on the solution, implement the new design system across all their digital properties, document everything, and train team members on the new system.
 This is a significant undertaking, but without these systems, brands risk creating an inconsistent brand experience across their websites.
 Over time, these inconsistencies can impact business outcomes and team performance in several ways:

-1. Reduce conversion and retention
+1. Lower conversion rates and customerretention

 - Increase abandoned visits: Customers might get confused about your brand and leave your site.
 For example, if a customer visits your product page but the style or brand treatment on the page doesn’t match the rest of your website, it can be a disorienting experience, leaving them confused and even prompting them to exit the page altogether.